Mac 'Other' Storage Huge? Here's How to Delete It

 - Download and install BuhoCleaner on your Mac.

 - Launch it and click the Scan button.

-- A few seconds later, you'll be able to clear caches from browsers, systems, and applications in one click.
+- In a few seconds, you'll be able to clear caches from browsers, systems, and applications with just one click.

 How to Manually Remove Cache Files with Finder